Homepage > Journal > What are digital products?

 • Cool

-A good digital product solves one unique problem and does so in a very attractive way for its target audience.
+A good digital product solves one unique problem in a very attractive way for its target audience.

-By the way, the most influential design trend currently is the user-oriented design focused on their needs, abilities, and experience.
+By the way, the most influential design trend currently is user-oriented design, which is focused on users' needs, abilities, and experiences.

-A good digital product is consistent, which means that the experience it provides is the same regardless of the channel (e.g., the introduction of a product to desktop and mobile online stores must involve the same benefits).
+A good digital product is consistent, meaning that its experience is the same regardless of the channel (e.g., introducing a product to desktop and mobile online stores must involve the same benefits).

-A web application and a mobile application should offer the same type of experience and provide the same results, capabilities, sensations, and satisfaction.
+A web and mobile application should offer the same type of experience and provide the same results, capabilities, sensations, and satisfaction.

 A good digital product is concise.
-Therefore the way it operates, communicates, and solves problems should be as simple, fast, and attractive as possible.
+Therefore, its operation, communication, and problem-solving should be as simple, fast, and attractive as possible.

-A good digital product is measurable, so it must be quantifiable in terms of its features, functions, and results.
+A good digital product is measurable, so its features, functions, and results must be quantifiable.

-A good digital product is compatible when in the process of its design, creation, and development, the best design patterns and recommendations have been used, ensuring a very positive User Experience and high usability.
+A good digital product is compatible when the best design patterns and recommendations have been used in its design, creation, and development, ensuring a very positive user experience and high usability.

-A good digital product is cool when in addition to keeping the promises made in Value Proposition, it is also attractive.
+A good digital product is cool when it is attractive and keeps the promises made in the value proposition.

 Furthermore, some authors complement the above list with additional features and attributes that a digital product must have.